reichenbch/Neural-Machine-Translation/README.md

 # Neural-Machine-Translation-
-Implementing neural machine translation from scratch using Python,Keras.
+Implementing neural machine translation from scratch using Python,Keras.Here,we will building a model to translate German phrases to English !

 ## Dataset